 - How can you ensure that donation collectors (face-to-face and door-to-door) are respectful?

-- Do you have policies regarding bequest solicitation when the organization or its representatives may influence the donor or their family?
+- Do you have policies regarding bequest solicitation when the organisation or its representatives may influence the donor or their family?

-- Does your organization have a firm complaints policy and review system (when families contest a bequest, for example)?
+- Does your organisation have a firm complaints policy and review system (when families contest a bequest, for example)?